christinajoshi/React-Cooking/README.md

+# Creating two counters; one with a class component and the other with a function component.

+Massive number of comments to help learn.
+In the workplace before anything goes to production or sometimes even development, I remove unnecessary comments.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).